Getting Started with HTL getting-started-with-htl

 Two different kinds of syntaxes can be distinguished:

-• Block Statements - To conditionally display the <h1> element, a data-sly-test HTML5 data attribute is used.
+• Block Statements - If you want to display the <h1> element conditionally, use a data-sly-test HTML5 data attribute.
 HTL provides multiple such attributes, which allow attaching behavior to any HTML element, and all are prefixed with data-sly.

-• Expression Language - HTL expressions are delimited by the ${ and } characters.
+• Expression Language - The ${ and } characters delimit HTL expressions.
 At runtime, these expressions are evaluated and their value is injected into the outgoing HTML stream.

 See the HTL specification for details on both syntaxes.